Cyber attacks are a matter for the boss

 If the management level is even aware of the insecure IT environment, there is even a risk of personal liability, at the latest since the new NIS-2 Directive.
 However, the obligations of the company and its management in connection with IT security are not regulated centrally by law.
 Instead, they arise from various regulations and standards, such as the GDPR.

-In accordance with Section 91 (2) AktG, the management is required to take appropriate measures to ensure that developments that could jeopardize the company’s continued existence are identified at an early stage.
-Furthermore, in most cases, the functionality of the IT systems is necessary to maintain the company’s business operations.
+The Management Board is § Section 91 (2) AktG to take appropriate measures to ensure that developments that could jeopardize the continued existence of the company are identified at an early stage.
+Furthermore, in most cases, the functionality of the IT systems is necessary to maintain the company's business operations.
 There is a dual responsibility, so to speak, as to why the IT security The core task of the management level is: On the one hand, because the functionality of the IT system must be protected as an operationally necessary component of the company, and on the other hand, because the management must ensure that the company complies with the GDPR and applicable special IT laws as part of its duty of legality.

 Did you know that the organizational duties to protect IT systems are not only the responsibility of the member of management directly responsible for IT security, but are shared by all managing directors?